-If you’re a fan of gingerbread and are looking for something uniquely different – this traditional Yorkshire Parkin is it!
-From Yorkshire, England, Parkin is an age-old cake featuring oats and black treacle (molasses) to create a delightfully sticky, chewy cake with a deeply robust flavor that only improves with time!
+If you’re a fan of gingerbread and are looking for something uniquely different – this traditional Yorkshire Parkin recipe is it!ย From Yorkshire, England, Parkin is an age-old cake featuring oats and black treacle (molasses) to create a delightfully sticky, chewy cake with a deeply robust flavor that only improves with time!

 The year was 1728.
 Banging his gavel, the magistrate of the West Riding Quarter Session called the courthouse to order.
 The accused was brought forward.
 Standing erect in a pose of dignified capitulation, Mrs. Anne Whittaker, occupation housewife, listened as her offense was read aloud.